Touba, Sénégal - Things to Do in Touba

 Insider Tips

-Bring cash in small denominations as ATMs are limited and credit cards are rarely accepted - most transactions are cash-only including accommodation and meals
+Bring cash in small denominations as ATMs are limited and many vendors and services operate on a cash-only basis

 Explore Activities in Touba